Skip to content

 E-Cigarettes in New York

+Electronic cigarettes and vaping fall under the same strict regulations as regular cigarettes and smoking.
 E-cigarettes have a 20% supplemental tax in New York.
 They are also not widely available as all vendors need to be a registered dealer before they can sell vapour products.
 Heavy fines are in place for unregistered selling.
 New York plans on banning the sale of e-cigarettes altogether.

 NYC has strict smoking laws, and smoking is prohibited in most public places, including parks and squares.
-Read more here.

 Smoking is prohibited in Times Square and most other public places in New York City.